Unified Distributed Storage

 Persistent Volume Use Guide

-After rook opeartor and rook ceph cluster are installed, this chapter provides examples of using Block Storage, Filesystem Storage and Object Storage.
+After rook operator and rook ceph cluster are installed, this chapter provides examples of using Block Storage, Filesystem Storage and Object Storage.

 Block Storage Class Configuration